-A detailed history of Venice visiting galleries, museums, churches & private palaces.
-Byzantine Ravenna, Giotto's Padua, Vicenza, and attend 'The Barber of Seville' at the famous Teatro La Fenice!
+A detailed history of Venice: visit galleries, museums, churches, private palaces, Byzantine Ravenna, Giotto's Padua, Vicenza and attend an opera performance at the famous Teatro La Fenice.

 Overview

 "It is the city of mirrors, the city of mirages, at once solid and liquid, at once air and stone."
 Erica Jong, Shylock's Daughter (1987)